vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/load-balance.md

 # Storage load balance

-You can use the `BALANCE` statement to balance the distribution of partitions and Raft leaders, or clear some Storage servers for easy maintenance.
-For details, see [BALANCE](../synchronization-and-migration/2.balance-syntax.md).
+You can use the `SUBMIT JOB BALANCE` statement to balance the distribution of partitions and Raft leaders, or clear some Storage servers for easy maintenance.
+For details, see [SUBMIT JOB BALANCE](../synchronization-and-migration/2.balance-syntax.md).

 !!! danger